 I study the political economy of development and quantitative methods, with a focus on development finance and the interaction of economic and political development in lower-income economies.
-For my dissertation, I am collecting and analyzing observational and experimental data to understand variation in how African governments strategize around Chinese investments regarding local human capital development, technology transfers, and inclusive growth.
+For my dissertation, I am collecting observational and experimental data to understand how African governments strategize around Chinese investments regarding local human capital development, technology transfers, and inclusive growth.

 Born and raised in Vienna, Austria, I hold a BA (summa cum laude) in Economics and Diplomacy/World Affairs from Occidental College (2015).
 While completing my degree, I conducted research for the United Nations Foundation (UNF) in NYC, the U.S. Embassy in Austria, and the International Budget Partnership (IBP) in Kenya.
 Prior to joining Yale, I worked at the Austrian Institute of Economic Research (WIFO).